velocityzen/sweets/docs/Resource.md

 module.exports = Request;
 ```

-Also for request unit you can define auth object with method properies to change default authentication in the resource contract:
+For `request` unit you can also define an auth object with `methods` properties to change the default authentication in the resource contract:

 ```js
 request.auth = {